mochdieqy/yousaha/README.md

 ## 📋 Description

 Yousaha is a mini ERP (Enterprise Resource Planning) web application developed as part of the thesis research "Information System Model Design Using Ward Peppard and Rapid Application Development".
-This application is designed to help small and medium enterprises manage their integrated business operations.
+This application is designed to help small and medium enterprises manage their integrated business operations in Indonesia, with full support for Indonesian Rupiah (IDR) currency.

 ### 🎯 Background